 All victims will suffer the effects of a car accident differently, and each one deserves to be treated with respect when it comes to recovery.
 While some victims may be able to return to work after one or two days, others will suffer chronic fatigue, difficulty concentrating, increased anxiety, and other effects that greatly impact their employment and their quality of life.
 As a result, this “minor” injury can end up costing a victim thousands of dollars in lost wages and medical treatments, and may have psychological effects that last the rest of the victim’s life.

-If you or someone you love is suffering after a car accident injury, our Tennessee crash attorneys can help you get the respect and compensation you deserve.
+If you or someone you love is suffering after a car accident injury, our Franklin car accident lawyers can help you get the respect and compensation you deserve.
 Fill out our online contact form today to schedule a free, no-obligation consultation with our legal team.